kvietcong/cse163-final/README.md

 Project Mentor: Trinh Nguyen

 The following contents of this file will be the instructions on how to use the code written for my CSE163 Final Project about MAL users.
-The full report can be found within this directory named "report.pdf" or at https://docs.google.com/document/d/1524UoFh8ioQ3Oac32oNhEHeTNDgBaA2aY6HEIIyLods
+The full report can be found within this directory named "report.pdf".

 My presentation on the subject can be found in this video https://youtu.be/87JxlVR57Tk and the slides in the file "presentation_slides.pptx"